lichung0205/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ## HTTP/3 requirements

-HTTP/3 uses QUIC as its transport protocol.
-The .NET implementation of HTTP/3 uses [MsQuic](https://github.com/microsoft/msquic) to provide QUIC functionality.
-MSQuic is included in specific builds of windows and as a library for Linux.
-If the platform that Kestrel is running on doesn't have all the requirements for HTTP/3 then it's disabled.
+HTTP/3 has different requirements depending on the operating system.
+If the platform that Kestrel is running on doesn't have all the requirements for HTTP/3 then it's disabled, and Kestrel will fallback to other HTTP protocols.

 For example, `HttpProtocols.Http1AndHttp2AndHttp3` allows Kestrel to enable HTTP/3 on environments where it is supported, with fallbacks for HTTP/1.1 and HTTP/2.